 Speaking of repotting, it’s one of the best things you can do for your mums.
 Most mums in containers will have very compacted root balls after sitting in nursery containers, so gently breaking up the root ball and giving the mum a new home in some fresh potting soil will set your plant up for success.

 And don’t forget the water.
 Chrysanthemums love full sun and all that heat means they also need plenty of water.
 Give them a good soak after repotting, then water every other day or whenever soil seems dry.
 Try to avoid allowing your plants to wilt.
 They will revive well after watering again, but the flower buds may not last as long or look as bright.

 How Should I Use Mums in My Garden?

-Because of their tight, mounded habit and stunning bloom cover, garden mums are perfect for mass plantings.
+Because of their tight, mounded habit and profusion of blooms, garden mums are perfect for mass plantings.
 To get the maximum effect from far away, stick to only one or two colors.
 Another possibility is to arrange a gradual transition of related colors in an ombre effect.
 Many landscape plants can provide a backdrop for groupings of mums to help them stand out more.
 For texture, choose ornamental grasses, berry shrubs, sedum, or almost any conifer.